ashwinchaki/ACE-Data-Manipulation-Tool/README.md

 For example:

-If you want to use the discrimination function, you would do: (assuming the file is in the same directory, which it should be)
+If you want to use the discrimination function, you would do: (assuming the file is in the Inputs directory, which it should be)

-discrimination('foo.csv')
+discrimination('./Inputs/foo.csv')

 make sure to use single quotes as matlab doesn't register double quotes as strings.

-If the files are in a directory underneath (such as /documents/matlab/exportdata) or something similar, you can either:
+If the files are in a directory underneath (such as /users/me/documents/matlab/exportdata) or something similar, you can either:

 put in the full name

-discrimination('/users/gazzlab/documents/matlab/exportdata/foo.csv')
+discrimination('/users/me/documents/matlab/exportdata/foo.csv')

 or

 discrimination('./exportdata/foo.csv')  - assuming that you're currently in ./documents/matlab (to check type pwd)

-Since I wrote these on OS X and Linux, they might have problems opening an export file on Windows machines.
-If so, just manually change the export path in the program.
+These are designed for Linux / OS X use.
+If Windows is the host operating system, be sure to format the directory structures (input arguments, as well as outputs in the actual source code).